happypeter/edocs/education.md

 - Elon, name of the kid, was born in Augest 9th 2018
 - Boy

+## Home Rules
+- Food Schedule
+  - No cal between meals, no candy/bread/beans/... tomatos and fruits are OK
+  - candy in two cases:
+    - meal time right after main food.
+    - when we go outside.

 ## Guidelines
 - Skill or Porject Oriented Learning
   - With Google at hand, there is no point to do knowledage-oriented learning